zesterer/vm-perf/README.md

 Like `closures`, except the 2 highest most recently created locals are passed through the closures as arguments, rather than being maintained on the locals stack.

+### `bytecode_closures`

+A mix between `bytecode` and `closures`.
+The AST is compiled down to a series of instruction-like closures, which are then executed in a loop and indexed via an instruction pointer.

+### `tape_continuations`

+Similar to `tape_closures`, except the next function to be executed is called from within the previous, allowing the compiler to perform TCO (Tail Call Optimisation) on the function.
+This significantly reduces the stack-bashing that needs to occur to set up each function, resulting in a very significant performance boost: at the cost of complexity.